 Cardiovascular workouts, where you keep your heart rate elevated for a sustained period, are essential to burn calories, strengthen the heart and lungs and build endurance.
 It is one of the best ways to achieve overall fitness.
 Essentially, there is cardiovascular exercise, like jogging; strength training, where you work against resistance; and flexibility or stretching.
 Most exercises fall into one of these categories.

 So what should a cardio workout plan look like?
 Ideally, you dedicate 2-6 days a week to exercise, and try to include cardio activities at least twice weekly for 20-60 minutes.
 This will help with foundational conditioning and boosting stamina.

 Choose from a variety of options, depending on your preferences and access to various pieces of equipment:

-- Jogging or running – outside, on a track, treadmill or on the new Zero Runner
+- Jogging or running – outside, on a track, treadmill

 - Brisk walking – to get the heart rate up, you need to move quickly and not simply stroll

 - Bicycling – outdoors or inside on an upright or recumbent bike, or in a group cycling class

 - Elliptical trainer – great for low-impact, total-body workouts

 - Lateral trainers – a new twist on ellipticals that targets the hips and inner and outer thighs

 - Stairclimber – a challenging routine where you lift your own body weight repeatedly